ysc12451/starter-hugo-academic/content/courses/_index.md

 ## G-method

 Treatment strategies are usually time-varying, where decisions are made at multiple time points, and dynamic, where decisions are formed as a function of the previous history at each time point.
-For time-varying treatment strategies with treatment-confounder feedback, there are one kind of approaches known as “G-methods” (Hernan and Robins, 2020; Robins and Hernan, 2009) that perform well in estimating their effects.
+For time-varying treatment strategies with treatment-confounder feedback, there are one kind of approaches known as “G-methods” [(Robins and Hernan, 2009)](#4) that perform well in estimating their effects.
 Many models have been proposed in the field of G-methods, including G-computation (Robins, 1986, 1987), structural nested models (Robins, 1994; Vansteelandt and Joffe, 2014), and marginal structural models (Robins et al., 2000; Orellana et al., 2008).
 In this project, I will focus on G-computation.

 ## G-computation